 European countries and regions and the EC are pooling together in EMEurope about 23,000,000 EUR for coordinated funding of Research & Innovation (R&I) projects.
 The EMEurope Call 2016 follows a two-step submission and evaluation procedure, starting with the submission of light proposals.
 In a second step a full proposal submission will follow for those proposals selected from the light proposal evaluation.
 Applicants from consortia of selected full proposals will follow a virtual common pot funding mechanism.
 This means that they will be funded by their respective national or regional funding organisation.
 The funding organisations of the participating countries and regions are listed in the Annex I of the Guide for Applicants (GfA).
 The total available funding for applicants from a country or region is provided in table 2 on page 9 of the GfA and its Annex I: National/regional call specifications and contacts.
 The total available funding budget per country or region may be increased on the bases of evolving national/regional opportunities in some cases.

 When will the EMEurope Call 2016 be launched?
 What are the Deadlines?

 The EMEurope Call 2016 has been launched on 2 November 2016.
 This Call follows a two-step submission and evaluation procedure.
-The Call closure for ‚light‘ proposals in the 1st step submission phase is on 6 February 2017, 17:00 CET.
-The deadline for submission of full proposals (upon invitation only) is expected for May/June 2017.
+The Call closure for ‚light‘ proposals in the 1st step submission phase was on 6 February 2017, 17:00 CET.
+The deadline for submission of full proposals (upon invitation only) is 9 June 2017, 17:00 CET.